luckyde/elCanvas/README.md

     canvas_container.addEventListener('click',function(){ test_tl.play(0);});

  ## El properties
- You can optinally start elCanvas centered like so
+ You can optionally start elCanvas centered like so

    	this.el = new elCanvas(canvas_container,{AlignToCenter:true});